coleifer/peewee/docs/peewee/orm_utils.rst

 parameter.

 Any field whose ``field_type`` is not present in the map falls back to ``Any``, which means Pydantic will accept any value without validation.
-If you use custom field type and want strict validation, ensure they set a recognized ``field_type`` or handle the conversion yourself.
+If you use a custom field type and want strict validation, ensure it sets a recognized ``field_type`` or handle the conversion yourself.

 When a field has ``choices`` defined, the mapped Python type above is **replaced** by a ``Literal`` constrained to the choice values, regardless of the underlying field type.

+Because JSON fields validate as ``Any``, an explicit ``None`` is accepted by the schema even for ``null=False`` columns - JSON ``null`` is itself a valid JSON value.
+NOT NULL is still enforced at the database layer.

 API reference